 In general, there are minor differences compared to Texas Hold'em.
 For example, a pair has approximately 5% less winning chance against a lower pair.

 There can I play Short-deck poker?

-The “Big three” (PokerStars/FTP, Party Poker and 888) have not included Short-deck poker yet in the game selection.
-But the well-established iPoker network have done so, and therefore you can play this game in sites such as Betfair and Paddy Power.
+888 have not included Short-deck poker yet in the game selection, but it is also available at iPoker network, and therefore you can play this game in sites such as Betfair and Paddy Power.